-- Limit pour cost.
+- Limit liquor cost.
 Spillage, overpouring, and other waste adds up.
 Ensuring your bartenders know how to free pour and adhere to the standard liquor pour lowers this cost and increases the liquor available to sell.

 - Use social media.
 Restaurant marketing ideas have undergone major changes in the past 20 years.
 Social media drives more business than any other platform, particularly among the 21-30 market.

 - Invest in an inventory management system.
 Inventory tracking is vital to keeping a restaurant profitable.
 A platform like BinWise makes it easier and quicker—and lets you focus on other, more important things than counting bottles.

 - Focus on layout.
 Use an optimal bar equipment layout that makes bartender and barback movement as productive as possible.

 How to Increase Food Sales in a Restaurant

 Food has a lower margin than beverages but plays a vital role in the customer experience.
 A bad dish causes more damage to your reputation than a bad drink.

 Here are a few ways to increase your food sales and your bottom line:

 - Know your market.
 Don't try to sell expensive, high-end food in an area that prefers casual dining.
 Avoid concepts that don't align with customer expectations.
 It's customer satisfaction in restaurant industry 101 and ignoring it can make you a part of the high restaurant failure rate.